cnhsn/Group4_Task/README.md

 # HBY Auto
-This is official Group 4 RTU Auto repository.
+This is official Group 4 HBY Auto repository.

 ## Contributors